- [MFJ-945E portable]

 The function of a "tuner" is to provide impedance matching for the purpose of maximizing power transfer between the transmitter/transceiver and the antenna system ( = antenna + feedline).

-More precisely: maximum power transfer requires conjugate impedance matching:
+More precisely: maximum power transfer requires conjugate impedance matching between the source and the load:

 Simply put: cancel out the non-resistive (i.e., inductive, capacitive) part of its load impedance, and transform the resulting purely resistive impedance to 50 ohm ( = "matching").
 So, it would be more appropriate to call a tuner/coupler an "impedance matching unit".

 When the tuner is located closer to, or at the transmitter, it may very well be able to provide perfect impedance matching between the transmitter, and the "feed-line + antenna" system.
 The feed-line may be balanced (ladder line, twin-lead), or unbalanced (coax).
-Whereas the transmitter may be very happy in this configuration and see SWR 1:1, feed-line losses may actually be (very) high.
+Whereas the transmitter may be very happy in this configuration and see SWR 1:1, feed-line losses may actually be (very) high: a tuner that is not inserted at the antenne feedpoint does not correct the mismatch between the feedline and the antenna.

 Listed and described below, are the "tuners" that I have acquired over the years.